rajdchak/analytics-accelerator-s3/README.md

 ### Accessing SSE_C encrypted objects

-To access SSE_C encrypted objects using AAL pass the customer key in the ```OpenStreamInformation``` object and pass the openStreamInformation object in the stream.
-The customer key must be base64 encoded and the same key must be used for both encryption and decryption.
+To access SSE_C encrypted objects using AAL, set the customer key which was used to encrypt the object in the ```OpenStreamInformation``` object and pass the openStreamInformation object in the stream.
+The customer key must be base64 encoded.

 ```
  OpenStreamInformation openStreamInformation =